Drik Picture Library: Pathshala South Asian Media Institute

 Pathshala, the South Asian Media Institute, was set up in 1998 by the Bangladeshi photographer, writer, and activist Shahidul Alam, as "Pathshala South Asian Institute of Photography".
 It is affiliated with Sunderland University and Bolton University in the UK; Oslo University College in Norway; Edith Cowan University in Australia; and The Danish School of Media and Journalism.

 In 2019, Pathshala introduced a four-year Bachelor of Social Science in photography program in affiliation with the University of Dhaka.
 Prior to that, the certificates awarded by Pathshala for completion of its educational programs were not recognized by Bangladeshi universities.
 Its students engage in social movements with their work.
 The school has received death threats in response to their work.

 Students

 Student awards have included first prize in World Press Photo Contest, The National Geographic All Roads Awards, and the Prix Pictet.
 Several students have made it to the Photo District News' 'PDN's 30 2008' Alumna Taslima Akhter has won several awards, including the Best Photographer Award from the 5th Dali International Photography Exhibition in China.

-Other alumni include: GMB Akash, Munem Wasif, Andrew Biraj, Prito Reza, Sarker Protick, Saiful Huq Omi, Khaled Hasan, Saiful Huq Omi and.
+Other alumni include: GMB Akash, Munem Wasif, Andrew Biraj, Prito Reza, Sarker Protick, Saiful Huq Omi, and Khaled Hasan.